 Eating protein is a good way to combat your cookies/donut.
 High protein foods digest slowly keeping your huger at bay, try eating eggs.

-Let fiber help you eat greens, look for fiber rich fruits and vegetables.
+Let fibre help you eat greens, look for fiber rich fruits and vegetables.
 Include them as much as possible.

 Artificial sweeteners are more dangerous than sugar; don’t even think of using them.